Skip to main content

 1. PURPOSE

-This policy delineates the benefits, eligibility criteria, conditions, and other factors associated with the Brigham Young University–Hawaii ("university") relocation assistance program.
+This policy delineates the benefits, eligibility criteria, conditions, and other factors associated with the Brigham Young University–Hawaii ("BYU-Hawaii" or "university") relocation assistance program.

 2. POLICY